 Dunkeld House Hotel is around a 90 minute drive north of Edinburgh and Glasgow.
 It’s a beautiful 4* luxury country house hotel set in 280 acres of land, dating from 1897.

-Despite the home itself being picturesque, it wasm’t actually featured in the show.
+Despite the home itself being picturesque, it wasn’t actually featured in the show.
 Instead, the woodlands of the property were used to stand in for the North Carolina wilderness in Season 4 of the show.
 Jamie, Claire, and Young Ian journey through the wilderness here on their way to save Roger from the Mohawk in Episode 10 of Season 4.

 As a hotel, Dunkeld House is obviously open for guests (check prices and book online here), and there’s also a spa and restaurant on site.
 We can also recommend visiting nearby Dunkeld when you are in the area, as the ruined cathedral there is beautiful.